AI in Food

 Why it matters

-The killer use case for grocery AI isnt recipe search — its removing the cognitive load of weekly meal planning, which is the #1 reason households revert to takeout or repeat the same five meals.
+The killer use case for grocery AI isn't recipe search; it's removing the cognitive load of weekly meal planning.
+This is the No. 1 reason households revert to takeout or repeat the same five meals.

 Market impact